unused/of-if/README.md

 $ bundle exec rake specs
 ```

+## So, why the name?

+Indentation often comes with conditional statements and branching of code,
+splitting the thoughts of a reader.

+"of" is a pre-position :rofl: - it also indicates a relation
+to something, e.g. distance "of", direction (south of), etc.

 ## License

 The gem is available as open source under the terms of the [MIT